Train strikes 2023: Everything you need to know about July rail walkouts

 How will the train drivers’ overtime ban affect travellers?

 All train operators rely on a certain amount of overtime/rest-day working to operate their usual timetables.
-The impact of the Aslef action from 3 to 8 July will vary according to how much the individual train operator depends on overtime, and also staff sickness levels.
+The impact of the Aslef actions from 3 to 8 and 17 to 22 July will vary according to how much the individual train operator depends on overtime, and also staff sickness levels.

-GTR, the biggest rail firm involved by passenger numbers, is operating a reduced timetable throughout the Aslef action from 3 to 8 July.
-No Gatwick Express will run, while Great Northern, Southern and Thameslink passengers will have a smaller choice of trains.
-The company says: “Services will be busier than usual, especially in peak hours.
-It’s likely you will need to queue and you may not be able to board your chosen service.
-You should allow extra time for your journey.”
+For the first Aslef overtime ban, several operators have introduced emergency timetables.

 South Western Railway, which runs to and from Britain’s busiest rail station, London Waterloo, says: “Instead of making numerous short-notice amendments and cancellations to our standard timetabled services for this week, we have decided to provide greater certainty for our customers by creating an amended timetable that we have a high degree of confidence we can reliably and safely deliver each day.